hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 This isn’t a new idea — this is the missing piece everyone was too restricted to implement because.

+The semantic layer was always supposed to be external and domain-based.

 No company can charge for proprietary embeddings

 No company can claim “our graph is better”